jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 - Reading can also be reading for access.
 Not necessarily reading for assignment
 - Reading for access and reading for assignment need to be separately access controlled and it might change parameter passing.
 - Incidentally a read or write of input or output is missing.
 That might be given a term.
-- When a read or write is done on the outside, the a write or read must be executed on the inside, even though scarcely or incidentally not.
+- When a read or write is done on the outside, the a write or read might be executed on the inside, even though scarcely or incidentally not.
 If you don’t read input, then you can not call it input: an error or warning is generated.

 -----